arma-events/docs/src/en/communities.md

 ### Naming

 Set the **display name** of your community to any string that is less or equal 50 unicode characters.
-The display name is the one that is displayed on **arma.events** most of the time.
-You can share the same display name with other communities.
+The display name is used on **arma.events** most of the time to identify your Community.
+Multiple communities can share the same display name.

 The **handle** is a string with 32 or less web-safe characters that has to be unique on our platform.
 The availability of the handle is checked every time you try to change it.
 The handle is mostly used in URLs.
 In all other cases the display name is shown.